Economic decline in the Middle East

 biofuel is leading the way.** Solar, wind and other forms of renewable energy have also borne fruit.

-With nanotechnology being applied to panels and other surfaces, together with falling
+With nanotechnology being applied to panels and surfaces, together with falling

 costs, solar energy has seen exponential uptake.*

-cars are becoming widespread too, accounting for over half of new vehicles on American roads.*
+cars are becoming widespread too, accounting for over half of new vehicles on U.S. roads.* No longer

 funded by the West's limitless demand for oil, the Middle East is collapsing